kolenaIO/kolena/docs/metrics/confusion-matrix.md

 ??? info "Normalizing by `row`"

     For an actual class, this normalization allows us to see the proportion of correctly or incorrectly predicted objects for each predicted class.
+Notice that the diagonal values from this normalization match the [recall](./recall.md) per class.
 To normalize by `row`, divide each entry in that `row` by the sum of values within it.
 If we normalize the multiclass example by `row`, we get:

     <center>